aosabook/500lines/objmodel/chapter.md

     return meth.__get__(self, None)
 ````

 This makes the test pass.
-It also keeps the previous tests about bound methods
+The previous tests about bound methods also still
-passing, as Python's functions have a ``__get__`` method that return a bound
+pass, as Python's functions have a ``__get__`` method that return a bound
 method object.

 In practice, the descriptor protocol is quite a lot more complex.
 It also